oroinc/documentation/backend/bundles/platform/ElasticSearchBundle/configuration.rst

 Force Refresh
 -------------

 Elasticsearch is an asynchronous search engine, which means that data might be available with a small delay after it was scheduled for indexation.
 If you want to make is work synchronously then you should trigger |refresh operation| after each reindexation request.
-To enable such synchronous behaviour you should define option `force_refresh` at engine parameters:
+To enable such synchronous behavior you should define option `force_refresh` at engine parameters:

 .. code-block:: yaml